jgnewman/strux/README.md

 With Construx, you'll need to create a store and write a reducer, just as you would with Redux.
-However, you won't need to pass that store around to any components, you won't need to write any manual `dispatch` calls, and you won't need to write any manul `subscribe` calls.
+However, you won't need to pass that store around to any components, you won't need to write any manual `dispatch` calls, and you won't need to write any manual `subscribe` calls.

 Instead you'll write something like this: